albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

      spkane/quantum-game:latest
   ```

-- The above command will start a game, which we can play

-- We don't have to worry about any specific runtime environment or any particular dependency version
+- We don't have to worry about any specific runtime environment or any particular dependency version as everything is encapsulated in the container

 ---

 # Playing a game

 .center[![Quantum Game with Photons](assets/images/Quantum%20Game%20with%20Photons.png)]

+---

+# How do create a docker container?

 ---